basho-labs/little_riak_book/en/03-developers.md

 curl -XPOST http://localhost:8098/riak/logs -d "ERROR: shopping cart cancelled"
 ```

-MapReduce jobs can be either Erlang or Javascript code.
+MapReduce jobs can be either Erlang or JavaScript code.
 This time we'll go the
-easy route and write Javascript.
+easy route and write JavaScript.
 You execute mapreduce by posting JSON to the
 `/mapred` path.

 ```bash